Unplugged, Not Disconnected – Modern Lifestyles on Two Carolina Islands

 Those might include a match at Haig Point’s award-winning tennis center—Barbara plays on a competitive club team—or a ride along Daufuskie’s pristine beaches atop a horse stabled at the community Equestrian Center.
 Water sport options include everything from fresh- and saltwater fishing to sailing and kayaking.
 A swim, yoga class or workout session at the fitness center might precede dinner at the golf clubhouse or The Calibogue Club, where fresh local seafood is always on the menu.

-8th-hole-ocean-sunrise-2loThe best thing about living in an island community like Haig Point, Barbara said, “is being able to come home every night and really unwind.
+The best thing about living in an island community like Haig Point, Barbara said, “is being able to come home every night and really unwind.
 There’s no noise, except maybe for the birds and the cicadas.
 The sheer, unspoiled beauty all around really makes you feel like you’re part of the natural world.

-It’s a simpler and more secure life—we call it our ‘Mayberry lifestyle.’
-It’s a very close-knit community where neighbors look out for one another and where our daughter can go out bike riding or beach walking with her friends and we don’t have to worry about her safety.
+“It’s a simpler and more secure life—we call it our ‘Mayberry lifestyle.’
+It’s a very close-knit community where neighbors look out for one another and where our daughter can go out bike riding or beach walking with her friends and we don’t have to worry about her safety.”

 Haig Point is one of three private developments on Daufuskie Island, which also includes an African-American community with family roots that go back more than 100 years.
 “One of the new things that has brought people together from all of the different island communities is our sustainable farm and orchard,” Barbara said.
 “It’s really great to see corporate executives working side-by-side with local residents in the garden or feeding the goats.
-We 0B4K9323loget fresh eggs, organic vegetables, local honey and goat cheese from the farm.”
+We get fresh eggs, organic vegetables, local honey and goat cheese from the farm.”
 An artisan’s village is also being established next door where locally produced paintings, sculptures and crafts can be displayed and sold.

 Although they’re full-time Haig Point residents, the McCallions stay in touch with family and friends in their home state of New Jersey and look forward to their frequent visits.
 “Our daughter has long-time friends from Jersey who come down for two or three weeks every summer to hang out with their new Daufuskie friends.”
 Barbara said.
-“We love sharing our home and our community with people; they’re amazed at how beautiful and natural it is here.
+“We love sharing our home and our community with people; they’re amazed at how beautiful and natural it is here.”

 Living in an island community without bridge access “may not be for everybody,” she concluded, “but it’s perfect for us.”